 Decades later watching all this on our laptops we can either grin cynically at all the naive spiritual tomfoolery or we can cry in thinking what we lost.
 The counterculture failed, or maybe it didn't.
 I used to argue this point with my guitarist all the time.
 He said no, the counterculture was alive, it had been integrated--driven underground perhaps--but all the stronger for being more exclusive.
 I argued that we failed, but now of course I'm in AA and my guitarist's in Ibiza with jet-set supermodels, so there you go.

 REVOLUTION keeps up the even-keeled in its discussion, even into the thick of the tripping, interviewing cocktail hour executive types relaying the pre-trip adult opinion, cops, and hospital doctors who deal with the bad trip freak-outs.
 Many of the adults think the hippies are just slumming middle class college dropouts.
 Change the world through love and spiritual union if you can--power to the flower!--but damn get a job or stop using public bathrooms to wash your sandals!
 The rest of us work to pay taxes so those bathrooms can stay clean --that's the adult's message.
 The doctor talks about LSD casualties in the hospital, as if it's the drug's fault and not the hospital's!
 I wanted to scream at the screen: "Bro! the people who brought these poor kids to your gleaming white sanitary gulag are the problem.
 A tripping person has no place in a hospital - they belong in the garden, with the sunflowers, or on the roof deck, sunbathing in their body paint and funny hats.
-The bad trip comes when the subject can't get hold of some crayons, or let go of their hang-ups.
-Being strapped in a hospital straitjacket is no way to come down.
-Blame the youth again for though they don't pay taxes or acknowledge the relevance of the establishment, the minute something goes wrong on their acid trips, they demand the hospital take their twitching friend off their hands.
+Being strapped in a hospital straitjacket is no way to come out of a downward spiral.
+Blame the youth again for though they don't pay taxes or acknowledge the relevance of the establishment, the minute something goes wrong on their acid trips they demand the hospital take their twitching friend off their hands.